jataware/uncharted-ta1-pipeline/pipelines/segmentation/README.md

     --model https://s3/compatible/endpoint/layoutlmv3_20230
 ```

-Note that when the `model` parameter can point to folder in the local file system, or to a resource on an S3-compatible endpoint.
+Note that when the `model` parameter can point to a folder in the local file system, or to a resource on an S3-compatible endpoint.
 The folder/resource must contain the following files:
 * `config.yaml`
 * `config.json`
 * `model_final.pth`

-In S3 case, the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables must be set accordingly.
-The model weights an configuration files will be fetched from the S3 endpoint and cached, so
+In the S3 case, the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables must be set accordingly.
+The model weights an configuration files will be fetched from the S3 endpoint and cached.

 ### REST Service ###
 `run_server.py` provides the pipeline as a REST service with the following endpoints: